How to show love and gratitude in your relationship

 Don’t overlook the importance of expressing yourself verbally

 Simply expressing your feelings is the first place you should start.
-If you and your partner have fallen out of the habit of expressing your emotions to each other and expressing those feelings of love, you should try to change that situation.
+According to Love Dignity, if you and your partner have fallen out of the habit of expressing your emotions to each other and expressing those feelings of love, you should try to change that situation.

 It’s not always easy to get this right 100% of the time, but getting into a habit of reminding each other that you love one another is important and it’s certainly not something that you can afford to overlook.
 There’s no better way to show and share your love.